edouardl/bt-sass-blank-theme/README.md

 ## Optimizations
 ### Menus
-if your need full implementation of Boostrap Menu in WordPress, I recommand the great custom walker : https://github.com/wp-bootstrap/wp-bootstrap-navwalker
+if your need full implementation of Boostrap Menu in WordPress, I recommand the great custom walker: https://github.com/wp-bootstrap/wp-bootstrap-navwalker
 ### Boostrap-sass
-By default all modules are loaded, but you can create a bootstrap-custom in "assets/scss/vendors" and import only the modules you need. (don't forget to replace import of boostrap-sass/boostrap by your custom bt in assets/scss/style.scss file)
+By default all modules are loaded, but you can comment any Bootstrap module you don't need in assets/scss/style.scss Morover, to create your own Bootstrap theme, you can use Bootstrap Magic to generate your variables.scss file
+### WordPress snippets
+If you're not comfortable with WordPress snippets to add components and customize them, you can use [WP Hasty](https://www.wp-hasty.com/) to generate them

 ## Known issue(s)